 - yellow wax beans (or green beans)

 WHAT TYPE OF TOFU IS BEST?

-Since this recipe crisps the tofu up in a skillet and we want it to maintain shape and texture while doing so, it’s best to use extra firm tofu that’s been pressed and drained just like we do when making crispy air fryer tofu or oven baked marinated tofu.
+Since this recipe crisps the tofu up in a skillet and we want it to maintain shape and texture while doing so, it’s best to use extra firm tofu that’s been pressed and drained just like when making crispy air fryer tofu or oven baked marinated tofu.